johann-solo/om-go/site/content/blog/2017-07-19-the-magnificent-leatherback-turtles.md

 image: null
 categories: blog
 tags: travel
-excerpt: >-
-  <p>Get up close and personal with the threatened but beautiful leatherback
-  turtles in Trinidad and Tobago</p>
+excerpt: Get up close and personal with the threatened but beautiful leatherback turtles in Trinidad and Tobago
 ---
 We are not alone.
 There are giant creatures from another realm that invade our world.
 That's how it may feel seeing the mammoth yet shy leatherback turtles emerging onto a beach in the dead of night.
 These gentle creatures are the largest of all living turtles, and seeing these amazing animals is not something to be missed &mdash; especially if you are a nature lover.
 <br>